NEWS RELEASE

 [Project Management Award]

-Harumi 5-chome West District Type 1 Urban Redevelopment Project 5-5 Block A to F Buildings design development and Construction Supervision
+Harumi 5-chome West District Type 1 Urban Redevelopment Project, Block 5-5, Buildings A to F, design development and Construction Supervision

 [Project Management Award]

-This was a architectural design and construction supervision project for a mid-sized office building for rent near Hakata Station.
-The north side features an open glass curtain wall with framed edges, while the south side features waist-high walls and horizontal windows that reduce environmental impact and match the neighborhood.
-Making full use of the local network that has been built up to date, we carried out appropriate budget planning and "forward-thinking" Cost Management based on meticulous information gathering, including regular interviews with contractors.
-As a result, the decision to make the building ZEB was made midway through construction, and even in the face of social conditions such as construction extensions and rising prices when making various design changes, we were able to create a ZEB Ready-certified building within the client's expected budget.
-This project achieved full occupancy early on and earned high satisfaction from the client.
+architectural design and construction supervision project for a mid-sized office building for tenants near Hakata Station.
+The north side features an open glass curtain wall with framed edges, while the south side features waist-high walls and horizontally connected windows to reduce environmental impact and match the surrounding neighborhood.
+Utilizing the local network we have built up to date, we formulated an appropriate budget and implemented Cost Management "foresees the future" based on meticulous information gathering, including constant interviews with contractors.
+As a result, we decided to make the building ZEB midway through construction, and despite social conditions such as construction extensions and rising prices when making various design changes, we were able to achieve a ZEB Ready-certified building within the client's expected budget.
+This project achieved full occupancy early on and earned the client a high level of satisfaction.

 [Project Management Award]

-Yokohama Symphostage is a large-scale complex consisting of offices, hotels, shops, etc., created by a consortium of five private developers.
-It is a sectional ownership building, with a complex structure in which each exclusive area has a different owner and project stakeholders.
-Our company managed the project for about five years, from schematic design stage to the construction stage.
-By collecting fair and impartial opinions from each of the five companies and thoroughly consolidating information from discussions in various subcommittees, we contributed to the formulation of a construction plan that reflected all of the diverse requests.
-In addition, we were solely responsible for complex cost management, and performed meticulous VE / CD adjustments for each section.
-All companies achieved their goal of completing construction within the project budget with a high level of satisfaction.
+Yokohama Symphostage is a large-scale complex consisting of offices, a hotel, retail stores, and more, developed by a consortium of five private developers.
+It is a compartmentalized building with a complex structure, with different owners and project stakeholders for each exclusive area.
+Our firm provided management support for the project's progress over a period of approximately five years, from schematic design stage through to the construction stage.
+By receiving impartial and fair opinions from each of the five companies and thoroughly compiling information from various subcommittees, we contributed to the formulation of an architectural plan that reflected all diverse requests.
+Additionally, we were solely responsible for complex cost management, carefully coordinating VE and CCD for each section.
+All companies achieved their goal of completing construction within the project budget, with high satisfaction.

 [Achievement Award]

-A series of projects related to urban planning proposals for the Ikebukuro West Exit area
+A series of projects related to urban planning proposals for the Ikebukuro Station West Exit area

-We have been consulting for the redevelopment preparatory association and Tobu Railway in this area for about 10 years.
-This time, we aimed to develop a walkable station area in collaboration with architecture and urban infrastructure, and proposed an architectural plan that would realize "reorganization of the infrastructure in front of the station, including a traffic plaza," while also "rebuilding while utilizing the Tobu Railway station functions."
-As the preparatory association and Tobu Railway worked together to propose urban planning, we realized the two projects as one plan, taking into account the ideas of both parties.
-In order to realize these plans, we proposed a total of 16 urban plans, including roads and parks, in addition to the urban regeneration special district.
-Currently, we are continuing to design the station-town node space development that will be the face of the new city, and the formation of a space in collaboration with "Ikebukuro West Exit Park GLOBAL RING" (designed by our company in 2019), and we are also working on forming an area management organization.
+We have been consulting for Redevelopment Preparatory Association and Tobu Railway in this area for approximately 10 years.
+Aiming to develop a walkable station area through collaboration between architecture and urban infrastructure, we proposed an architectural plan that would reorganize the station area's infrastructure, including a transportation plaza, while also utilizing the Tobu Railway station's functions.
+As the preparatory association and Tobu Railway worked together to propose an urban plan, we incorporated the two projects into a single plan, taking into account the aspirations of both parties.
+To achieve this, we proposed a total of 16 urban plans, including a special urban regeneration district, roads, and parks.
+Currently, we are working on the development of a station-town hub space that will become the new face of the city, and on the creation of spaces linked to the "Ikebukuro Nishiguchi Park GLOBAL RING" (designed by our company in 2019), while also continuing to work on the formation of an area management organization.

 [Achievement Award]